LLaVA-NeXT: A Strong Zero-shot Video Understanding Model

 In today’s exploration, we delve into the performance of LLaVA-NeXT within the realm of video understanding tasks.
 We reveal that LLaVA-NeXT surprisingly has strong performance in understanding video content.
 The current version of LLaVA-NeXT for videos has several improvements:

-4. Efficient deployment and inference with SGLang.
+- Efficient deployment and inference with SGLang.
 It allows 5x faster inference on video tasks, allowing more scalable serving such as million-level video re-captioning.
+See instructions in our repo.

 Open-Source Release